rjorton/OIE2023/README.md

 cp -r /home4/VBG_data/Richard .
 ```

-Then change directory to the Sim1 (Simulated sample 1) data folder
+Then change directory to the Sample1 data folder

 ```
-cd ~/Richard/Sim1/
+cd ~/Richard/Sample1/
 ```

 Next, list the contents of the directory so you can see the files we will be working with: